MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/cmdlet-aliases.md

 - Include an alias prefix that references the verb of the cmdlet name and an alias suffix that references the noun of the cmdlet name.
-For example, the alias for the `Import-Module` cmdlet is "ipmo".
+For example, the alias for the `Import-Module` cmdlet is `ipmo`.
 For a list of all the verbs and their aliases, see [Cmdlet Verbs](./approved-verbs-for-windows-powershell-commands.md).

 - For cmdlets that have the same verb, include the same alias prefix.
 For example, the aliases for